willhammondhimself/machine-learning/README.md

 Second-year at Pitzer College, active research in quantum cognative ML, and interests in combinatorics, trading algorithms, and mathematical optimization.

 Strong fundamentals: Python, LaTeX, ML theory, proof writing, programming.

-📄 License
-MIT — Open Source.
-Please credit if you fork or reuse these research ideas.